14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Final Thoughts: 14 Day USA West Coast Road Trip

 Although this trip felt rather rushed we had an amazing holiday.
-In fact, I strongly believe that the USA West Coast should be a top destination to anyone’s bucket list.
-During this 14 Day road trip itinerary, we explored iconic attractions, admired breathtaking views and stopped at the natural wonders of Yosemite and Grand Canyon National Park.
+In fact, I strongly believe that a USA West Coast road trip should be on anyone’s bucket list.
+During this 14 day USA road trip itinerary, we explored iconic attractions, admired breathtaking views and stopped at the natural wonders of Yosemite and Grand Canyon National Park.

-I hope my day-to-day route will help you plan your USA West Coast road trip and create unforgettable memories!
+I hope my day-to-day route will help you plan an unforgettable USA West Coast road trip!

 Molto interessante,bellissimo e tanto in 14giorni,